Skip to main content

 Option 3: Expand macro

-Best for: Organising information into collapsible sections
+Best for: Organising heavy text into space-saving, collapsible sections.

 A GIF of a user expanding and collapsing an Advanced Expand section in Confluence